Office Word MCP server

 • Apply cell shading and custom borders

-• Set cell alignment and padding
+• Control cell alignment and padding

-• Merge cells horizontally and vertically
+• Merge cells horizontally or vertically

-• Set column widths with various units
+• Manage column widths with different units

 Troubleshooting